 You can access resources and materials on cultural competency, disability-related services and language access services by logging in to Availity or visiting the Molina website.
-If using the Availity Essentials portal, you must first log in and navigate to Molina Healthcare under Payer Spaces, then select the Resources tab, and then the Culturally and Linguistically Appropriate Services Provider Training Resources/Disability Resources and Links to view the available resources and training.
+If using Availity, you must first log in and navigate to Molina Healthcare under Payer Spaces, then select the Resources tab to view the available resources.

-For additional information on Molina's language access services or cultural competency resources, contact your Provider Services representative..
+For additional information on Molina's language access services or cultural competency resources, contact your provider services representative or visit MolinaHealthcare.com.